aliarda-dev/aliarda-dev/README.md

-Ali Arda | Electrical & Electronics Engineering Student | Freshman (1/4) at Akdeniz University, based in Antalya.
+Ali Arda | Electrical & Electronics Engineering Student | 1st Year at Akdeniz University, based in Antalya.

 I enjoy working with electronics and figuring out how things actually work by building and breaking them along the way.